Best Beaches on Long Island

 Port Jefferson Public Beach

 Port Jefferson Beach is part of a small town that is home to less than 8000 people.
 The beach itself is located in southeast Port Jefferson Harbor.
-Visitors travelling between Long Island and Bridgeport, CT hail the ferry from the docks that are a few minutes away from the beach.
+Visitors traveling between Long Island and Bridgeport, CT hail the ferry from the docks that are a few minutes away from the beach.
 A blossoming tourist town, Port Jefferson also offers a variety of recreational activities like sailing and hiking in its surrounding country parks.

 The beach is part of a larger recreational area that features restaurants, golf and even a dog park!
 If you are looking for a pet friendly outing, Port Jefferson Beach is the best beach on Long Island for you.
 Visitors can purchase pick up bags at the recreation area entrance and allow their pets to freely roam around the stretch.
 Restaurants in the vicinity are pet friendly, allowing visitors to grab a quick bite while in the company of their canine companions.